M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Discussion

 \subsection{Effects of Robot Personality (RQ1)}

 The strong distinguishability and high trait recognition accuracy observed across most personality conditions indicate that personality, when encoded into agent behavior, produces behaviorally clear differences that users can readily perceive and categorize.
 This is consistent with prior findings in social cognition showing that humans form personality impressions from brief behavioral cues \cite{ambady1992thin}, especially when traits are expressed through observable language and affect.
-However, the effectiveness of personality encoding depends on how behaviorally expressive a trait is.
+However, the perceptibility of personality encoding depends on how behaviorally expressive a trait is.
 Traits such as \textit{Openness} and \textit{Neuroticism} were more easily distinguishable because they appear through immediately observable cues, including differences in language style, emotional tone, and variability in responses.
 In contrast, \textit{Conscientiousness} was less noticeable in short interactions, as it is typically expressed through long-term, goal-directed behavior rather than conversational style \cite{john1993determinants}.
-Despite this difference, the consistently high ratings for personality stability indicate that M2HRI successfully maintains consistent behavior over time, which is important for helping users recognize each agent as distinct.
-Overall, these findings suggest that LLM-based personality modeling is effective for making agents appear distinct from one another, but its impact depends on how strongly a trait is reflected in observable interaction behavior.
+Despite this difference, the consistently high ratings for personality stability indicate that M2HRI produced behavior perceived as consistent across the observed interaction, which is important for helping users recognize each agent as distinct.
+Engagement did not mirror distinguishability.
+Extraversion was clearly distinguishable but did not receive significantly above-neutral engagement ratings, suggesting that a trait’s emotional tone matters more than how noticeable it is.
+Overall, these findings suggest that a consistent personality helps users perceive each robot as distinct, though its clarity and effect on engagement depend on how the trait is expressed.